NicolasLagaillardie/mpst_rust_github/artifact.md

-There are four different parts: the first three ones are for representing the different roles, `A`, `B` and `C`, involved in the protocol and the last one is for linking and running them together.
+There are four different parts: the first three ones are for representing the different roles, `A`, `B` and `C`, involved in the protocol and the last one (the main function) runs them together.

 In the first three parts, we are using the primitives